 Much of my inability to be coachable was coming from a place of insecurity, fear, and low self-esteem.
 It’s usual to have a high level of guardedness and to be afraid to be vulnerable, when you have experienced disempowering relationships or have allowed yourself to become a pushover.

-One of the biggest benefits of being coachable for me has been to learn to learn how to give up control in order to get the results I want in my life.
+One of the biggest benefits of being coachable for me has been to learn how to give up control in order to get the results I want in my life.
 And that’s what faith is all about: the product of change are often only obvious after the change has occurred.

 But I guess as you start seeing the results, you learn to trust more, and to stop debating, rationalizing, or overthinking the feedback you receive.
 I am getting better at catching myself.